Disclosure Requirements – Luxembourg

 (i) it becomes a majority shareholder within the meaning of the Squeeze-out Law;

-(ii) it is a majority shareholder within the meaning of this law and falls below one of the thresholds laid down in the Article 1 (1) of the Squeeze-out Law (i.e. at least 95 percent of a company's capital carrying voting rights and 95 percent of a issuer's voting rights);
+(ii) it is a majority shareholder within the meaning of this law and falls below one of the thresholds laid down in the Article 1 (1) of the Squeeze-out Law (i.e. at least 95% of a company's capital carrying voting rights and 95% of an issuer's voting rights);

 (iii) it is a majority shareholder within the meaning of this law and acquires additional securities of the company concerned.